Sharp Gasoline Demand Drop Puts U.S. Demand Growth In Reverse

 Just prior to the OPEC meeting at the end of November, Saudi Energy Minister Khalid al-Falih, said that a cutback in supply might not be necessary.
 "We can also depend on recovery in consumption, especially from the U.S."

 Mr. Al-Falih also more recently said that global demand is "unexpectedly robust."
 But U.S. consumption data is proving to be even more of a problem than I thought it would be.
-In monthly data released by the Energy Department through November, total petroleum production consumption is estimated to be up just 0.4% v. the same period in 2016.
+In monthly data released by the Energy Department through November, total petroleum product consumption is estimated to be up just 0.4% v. the same period in 2016.

 Moreover, weekly data since then show demand dropping off due to a sharp drop in estimated gasoline usage.
 Total demand in the world's largest oil consuming market over the past 4 weeks is estimated to be 1.9 % lower than over the same weeks a year ago.